nicoverdin/ted-talks-recommender/README.md

 ### 🐳 Run with Docker (Recommended)

 You can run the application without installing Python or dependencies manually.
+*Note: The Docker image will automatically bundle the pre-computed vector models present in your repository.*

 1.  **Build the image:**
     ```bash